 Skip to main content

-Field Mouse: A Day in the Life..
+Field Mouse: A Day in the Life

 A Day in the Life of a Field Mouse: Tiny Explorer of the Countryside

 Discover a day in the life of a field mouse, from dawn foraging to nighttime survival.
+Learn how this tiny mammal lives, eats, and avoids predators.

 Small, secretive, and endlessly busy, the field mouse lives a life most people never see.
 From pre-dawn foraging to midnight nest repairs, this tiny mammal plays a surprisingly important role in the ecosystem.